The Jackass Narcissist.

 The narcissistic Stare.

-That has been experienced by many of us who have had the misfortune to associate with narcissists.
+That has been experienced by many of us who have had the misfortune to associating with narcissists.

-Presumably, not every narcissist does the stare, but from all reports, a significant majority does.
+Not every narcissist does the stare, but from all reports, a significant majority of does.

 The narcissist’s stare is piercing, unwavering, reptilian.